 Christina Dodd Answers The Question, “Where Do You Get Your Ideas?”

-I have published twenty-eight full-length historicals, twelve contemporary romantic suspenses, and nine paranormals, seven novellas, and I am now publishing the Virtue Falls suspense series (lots of accolades) and in 2018, the Cape Charade suspense series beginning with HARD TO KILL and DEAD GIRL RUNNING.
+I have published twenty-eight full-length historicals, twelve contemporary romantic suspenses, and nine paranormals, seven novellas, the Virtue Falls suspense series (lots of accolades) and in 2018, the Cape Charade suspense series beginning with HARD TO KILL and DEAD GIRL RUNNING.

 The first book I wrote (not published, but wrote) was a historical, probably 200,000 words long (my current books are 70,000 words – 140,000 words).
 The novel featured volcanoes and an earthquake and a smallpox epidemic and a Spanish landowning hero tortured by the inequities of the Colonial system.
 I wrote on that thing for six years, and it taught me how to plot, put words together, express emotion, illustrate character growth.
 Didn’t matter — no publishing company wanted it.

 After finishing that tome, I wrote a contemporary series book (about the size of a Silhouette Desire.)
 That took me six months.
 No publishing company wanted that one, either.

 I wrote my second historical (set in Medieval England, by God!), sent it to an agent who said she could sell it, and immediately started a contemporary because by then I’d been writing for ten years, racked up enough rejection letters to paper my office, and believed publication would happen about the time it snowed in hell.